What is arthroscopic subacromial decompression?

 What will happen during my arthroscopic subacromial decompression consultation?

 When you meet with your consultant surgeon they'll ensure that you have the opportunity to ask any questions you may have about your Arthroscopic subacromial decompression, they'll discuss with you what'll happen before, during and after the procedure and any pain you might have.
 Take this time with your consultant surgeon to ensure your mind is put at rest.
-We know that having an operation of any type can be stressful so we've created a short downloadable guide that you might find useful to print off and use to write down any questions you may have.
-Do take this with you to your consultation.

 What are the benefits of arthroscopic subacromial decompression?